-Under the new Royal Charter and Agreement, regulation of the BBC passes from the BBC Trust to Ofcom on 3 April 2017.
+Under the new Royal Charter and accompanying Agreement, regulation of the BBC passed from the BBC Trust to Ofcom on 3 April 2017.
 One of Ofcom’s central responsibilities is to hold the BBC to account for fulfilling its mission and promoting its public purposes.

 |ActionAid (PDF, 55.9 KB)||Organisation|

 |Advisory Committee for Northern Ireland (PDF, 47.4 KB)||Organisation|